GM recalls 230,000 crossover SUVs and sedans over brake issue

 MORE: 112,000 Chevrolet Cruze compact cars recalled over potential fuel leak

-At fault are rear brake pistons that GM said in government filings was improperly chromed and tempered when they were manufactured.
+At fault are rear brake pistons that GM said in government filings were improperly chromed and tempered when they were manufactured.
 GM said in a government filing that "hydrogen gas can remain trapped in the piston body," which may make the brakes feel soft and take longer to stop the vehicle.

 GM will fix the affected vehicles by flushing their brakes.